Magneto: Combining Small and Large Language Models for Schema Matching: Experimental Evaluation

-For this experiment, we focus on datasets featuring tables with a large number of columns or rows, and we select one source-target pair each from the GDC and OpenData.
-For the GDC dataset, the source table comprises 179 rows and 153 columns, while the target table contains 4.5k rows and 733 columns.
+For this experiment, we focus on datasets featuring tables with a large number of columns or rows, and we select one source-target pair each from the \GDC and OpenData.
+For the \GDC dataset, the source table comprises 179 rows and 153 columns, while the target table contains 4.5k rows and 733 columns.
 For OpenData, both the source and the target table contain 23k rows and 43 columns.
 We maintain the input table static and incrementally increase the number of target columns using a random selection.
 Each execution is repeated 10 times per column number to accommodate randomness.
 We used a time limit of 2 hours per execution and canceled the executions of any method that exceeded this limit.
 The results are shown in Figure \ref{fig:runtime}.

-The performance of \algzsbp and \algzsbp is stable as the table size increases; with \algzsbp showing minimal runtime growth and \algzsgpt demonstrating runtime stability despite its complexity.
-For GDC, \algzsbp shows runtimes ranging from 11 to 33 seconds.
-Such a low increase in runtime reflects its efficient design, bounded primarily by the efficient embedding computations.
-As expected, \algzsgpt incurs higher runtimes due to the LLM requests.
-Still, it shows stability for increasing the number of columns with a runtime starting at 545 and peaking at 589 seconds since the amount of data sent does not change as we increase the number of columns in the target.
+\algzsbp and \algzsgpt remain stable with increasing table size: the runtime for \algzsbp grows slightly and \algzsgpt maintains a stable runtime despite its complexity.
+For \GDC, \algzsbp shows runtimes ranging from 11--33 seconds.
+Such a low increase in runtime reflects its efficient design, bounded primarily by the embedding computations.
+As expected, \algzsgpt incurs higher runtimes due to the LLM requests (545--589 seconds), but it shows stability as the number of columns increases since the amount of data sent does not change.
 The runtimes of \alg variations are even lower for OpenData: the dataset has fewer columns but many more rows, which \alg compensates through sampling.

-\texttt{Coma++} shows low runtimes for a small number of columns, but its performance decreases as the number of columns grows. \texttt{IsResMat} and \texttt{Unicorn} exhibit significant scalability challenges, with their runtime growing substantially with the number of columns. \texttt{IsResMat} was not able to complete the execution for GDC, not even for the lowest number of columns, and its runtime for OpenData was orders of magnitude higher than the other methods. \texttt{Unicorn} could only process the initial 100 columns for GDC.
+\texttt{Coma++} shows low runtimes for a small number of columns, but its performance decreases as the number of columns grows. \texttt{IsResMat} and \texttt{Unicorn} exhibit significant scalability challenges, as their runtime grows substantially with the number of columns. \texttt{IsResMat} was not able to complete the execution for \GDC, not even for the lowest number of columns, and its runtime for OpenData was orders of magnitude higher than the other methods. \texttt{Unicorn} could only process the initial 100 columns for \GDC.